Kiwanis Pancake Festival scheduled for April - Salisbury Post

 The take-out Pancake Festival will be held at the J.F.
 Hurley Family Y Friday evening from 5 p.m. to 8 p.m. on April 16 and 8 a.m. to 11 a.m. on April 17.
 Tickets remain $5 per take-out container and can be obtained from sponsors, Kiwanis members, the YMCA Service Desk or on-site during the festival.

-The Club has designated this year’s Festival in memory of Scott Robinson, past president and 33-year member, who died from an accident in January.
+The club has designated this year’s festival in memory of Scott Robinson, past president and 33-year member, who died from an accident in January.

 The Kiwanis Pancake Festival was started in 1957.
 Although take-out containers have always been available, this is the first, and hopefully only, year that the Kiwanis Club is hosting an entirely take-out event.
 The Pancake Festival is a major fundraising event for the club, with approximately $25,000 is raised.
 That money is used to fund the children’s charity projects of the club.
 Funds are generated from sponsorships, ticket sales and donations.